RosePoolStaking/stakepool/README.md

 If you share the mantra "Not your keys - Not your coins" please search for ROSE and delegate to our staking pool.

-We are a group of crypto enthusiasts with a professional background in IT
+We are a group of crypto enthusiasts with professional background in IT

 For News & Updates search for @RoseStaking on Twitter (https://twitter.com/rosestaking)